hmteditors/criticalsigns/README.md

 ## Working notes

-For working notes and refernces, see [the project wiki](https://github.com/hmteditors/criticalsigns/wiki).
+For working notes and references, see [the project wiki](https://github.com/hmteditors/criticalsigns/wiki).